• Guides

 Interaction with the registers should be limited to the model’s controller - no one else should reach into a model to manipulate its register state (this is not prevented but recommended), and the controllers should instead expose interface methods for the outside world to use.
 Internally such methods will work by manipulating registers in a sequence.

-automatically fire off a request for the register to be written using the following
+The read! and write! methods when called on a register (or bit) will automatically fire off a request for the register to be written using the following rules:

-- If the model or controller that owns the register implements a
+• If the model or controller that owns the register implements a write_register method then call this with the target register passed in as the argument

-method available - If the request has still not been fulfilled then raise an error
+• If the request has still not been fulfilled then raise an error

-Read works in the same way except that it looks for a method called read_register
+Read works in the same way except that it looks for a method called read_register.

 What this all means is that within a controller you will build your test logic from methods that look like this: